 1. Don’t Always Turn To Nail Polish Remover

-Some people might think of turning to nail polish remover, but the answer is not as easy as that.
+Some people might think of turning to nail polish remover, but the answer is not that simple.
 The truth is that this can do as much damage to fabric as the spill itself.
-Removing nail polish from any fabric requires a careful approach, but it’s worth it when your favourite item of clothing is saved
+Removing nail polish from any fabric requires a careful approach, but it’s worth it when your favourite item of clothing is saved.

-It’s important to read the care label before cleaning a stain because fabric and carpet come in so many different materials.
-The care label will tell you exactly what type of material you’re dealing with, which is important in taking your next steps.
+It’s important to read the laundry label before cleaning a stain because fabric and carpet come in so many different materials.
+It will tell you exactly what type of material you’re dealing with, which is important in taking your next steps.